vl4ds/Documentation/smartapp-developers-guide/parent-child-smartapps.rst

 Parent-Child SmartApps
 ======================

 SmartApps can have child SmartApps.
-This is often useful whe you want to provide multiple automations that act independently on separate devices.
+This is often useful when you want to provide multiple automations that act independently on separate devices.
 This will consolidate multiple separate automations under one parent.

 ----